 Having a blog and having a YouTube channel are two different platforms.
 The differences are more than the fact that one is for videos, and the other is for written content.
 The thing is, each one has different approaches to lead conversions, SEO, time, and cost.

 Which of them is better?
-Well, coming from someone who runs a blog along with a YouTube channel, here are the differences.
+Coming from someone who runs a blog and a YouTube channel, here are the differences.

 - When it comes to websites, you can own and control everything on your website, but you don’t own YouTube, and so you cannot control anything more than what YouTube allows.